alejones/alejones.github.io/src/content/blog/Docker Compose to Podman Quadlets.md

 heroImage: '/4seals.webp'
 ---
 # Why do this?
-For the applications I run, a full k8s set up would be overkill.
-Yet, I'd like something more robust than using Podman Compose.
-For these cases I reach for quadlets.
+For the applications I run, a full Kubernetes setup would be overkill, but I want something more robust than Podman Compose.
+I think Quadlets is a sweet spot for ease of use and reliability.

-This allows for my containers to automatically start up and restart.
-So far this set up has been very reliable for me.
+Quadlets integrate with systemd to automatically start and restart containers, giving me the reliability I need without the complexity.
+So far this setup has been very reliable for me.

-Despite this I usually start with writing a docker compose file for quick testing.
-These are the steps I take to move to quadlets.
+My typical workflow starts with a Docker Compose file for quick testing and development.
+Once I'm ready for something long running, I convert it to a quadlet.

 # What am I doing

-Podman Quadlets provide systemd integration for containers without requiring a daemon.
-This guide converts a Docker Compose service to a user-specific Quadlet with GitHub Container Registry authentication.
+This guide walks through converting a Docker Compose service to a Podman Quadlet with systemd integration.
+I'll cover authentication with GitHub Container Registry and set up user-specific services that start automatically on boot.

 ## Starting Docker Compose File
 This is a dummy compose file.
 It's very similar to what I usually use for simple Python apps.